coolsnady/hcrpcclient/examples/dcrdwebsockets/README.md

-dcrd Websockets Example
+hcd Websockets Example
 =======================

-This example shows how to use the dcrrpcclient package to connect to a dcrd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.
+This example shows how to use the hcrpcclient package to connect to a hcd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.